liang-ma/BlackScholes_MonteCarlo/README.md

 [clerror]: /figures/header_failure.PNG

 ### Parameters
-The values of the parameters for a given stock and option are listed in the namespace Paras in ***"main.cpp"***.
-The values of these parameters are assigned during runtime.
-(Usage see details in file solution.tcl)
+The values of the parameters for a given stock and option are listed in the namespace Params in ***"main.cpp"***.

-Parameter |  information
+The values of these parameters, except for the name of the kernel, have a default value and can be changed via the corresponding command-line option at runtime.
+The kernel name must be "blackAsian" for the Asian option and blackEuro for the European one.
+The call price and the put price are used for functional verification only (they are the expected output values for a given set of input values)

+For example, the RTL emulation can be executed as follows to use the Asian option with the default parameter values:
+...
+run_emulation -flow hardware -args "-n blackAsian"
+...
+This on the other hand uses a different set of values for the input parameters, and specifies the expected call and put output values:
+...
+run_emulation -flow hardware -args "-n blackAsian -s 100 -k 105 -r 0.1 -v 0.15 -t 10 -c 24.95 -p 0.283"
+...

+Argument |  Meaning and default value
 :-------- | :---
-T	       |  time period
+-t       |  time period (1.0)
-rate       |  interest rate of riskless asset volatility |  volatility of the risky asset (stock)
+-r       |  interest rate of riskless asset (0.05)
+-v 	 |  volatility of the risky asset (0.2)
-S0		   |  initial price of the stock
+-s	 |  initial price of the stock (100)
-K          |  strike price for the option kernel_name | the kernel name, to be passed to the OpenCL runtime
+-k       |  strike price for the option (110)
+-n 	 | the kernel name, to be passed to the OpenCL runtime (no default; must be blackAsian or blackEuro) -n 	 | the kernel name, to be passed to the OpenCL runtime (blackScholes.xclbin) -c       | expected call price (for verification)
+-p       | expected put price (for verification)

-The number of simulations N, and the number of time partitions M, as well as all the other parameters related to the simulation, are listed in ***"blackScholes.cpp"***
+The number of simulations N, and the number of time partitions M, as well as all the other parameters related to the simulation, are listed in ***"blackScholes.cpp"***.
+They are compile-time constants in order to generate an optimized implementation.
+However, NUM_SIMGROUPS could also be set via a run-time command line option, like those above.

 Parameter |  information
 :-------- | :---